lj-ditrapani/typescript-overview/README.md

 Notes

 - run the app with `npm start`
-- Output type
+- Result type
     - Another ADT
     - kind & display()
     - A Class defines a type and a value (contructor function)
-    - PrintHelpClass & NoopClass constructors are private
+    - PrintHelpClass, NoopClass & ExitClass constructors are private
 - Todo
   - Todo has a list of items
   - Item has a description and a state
   - dispatch returns Result
-  - Result(Output, continue | exit)
   - All cases of switch return a Result
-  - add & done return an Output
+  - add & done return a Result
 - index.js
     - node\_module import vs local (relative) import
     - no stack issuse because recursion is in callback
     - main loop of
         - input prompt
         - todo.dispatch()
-        - output.display()
+        - result.display()
         - repeat or quit
 - tests
     - All tests just call dispatch and assert on result